What are the types of traditional dances and music in Bhutan?

 Zhugdra is one of the two dominant forms of Bhutanese folk music.
 It was developed in the 17th century and is mainly associated with the folk music of the western region of the country.
 Although considered secular, the lyrics of Zhungdra songs often tell Buddhist allegories such as Yak Legbi Lhada in which the singer tells of his former life as a yak slaughtered in connection with non-Buddhist rituals in the Gasa District.

 Zhungdra is characterized by the use of extended vocal extended tones in complex patterns.
-It slowly decorate relatively simple instrumental melody without a rhythm.
+It slowly decorates a relatively simple instrumental melody without a rhythm.
 Even those with natural singing ability will find it difficult to sing Zhungdra.

 Boedra is the second of the dominant forms of Bhutanese folk music.
 Instruments for boedra often includes the chiwang also known as pewang, or fiddle, and the drangyen, or Bhutanese lute, which is considered the oldest and most famous instrument in Bhutan.
 In contrast to Zhungdra, Boedra evolved from Tibetan court music and has a rhythm.